 The frontal process is thick and serrated (closed form), articulated above with the zygomatic process of the frontal bone and behind the sphenoid’s greater wing.

 In its orbital aspect, just inside the orbital opening and approximately 11 mm below the fronto-zygomatic suture, there is a tubercle of variable size and shape.

-The temporal process is directed backward and ends in an oblique and serrated margin that is articulated with the zygomatic process of the temporal bone and helps to form the zygomatic arch.
+The temporal process is directed backward and ends in an oblique and serrated margin articulated with the zygomatic process of the temporal bone and helps form the zygomatic arch.

 In addition to supporting the lateral wall and floor of the orbit, the zygomatic bone also articulates with (i.e., connects) other facial bones.

-These include the maxilla (the upper jaw that contains the upper teeth), the frontal bone (the “browbone” that is part of the brain box and the orbit), the sphenoid bone (located “below” or behind the arch), zygomatic) and, of course, the temporal bone, with which it forms the zygomatic angle.
+These include the maxilla (the upper jaw that contains the upper teeth), the frontal bone (the “browbone” that is part of the brain box and the orbit), the sphenoid bone (located “below” or behind the arch), zygomatic) Moreover, of course, the temporal bone forms the zygomatic angle.

-The zygomatic arch supports the primary maxillary muscle, the masseter, which is necessary both for biting and for chewing food and speech.
+The zygomatic arch supports the primary maxillary muscle, the masseter, which is necessary for biting and chewing food and speech.
 Several other facial muscles are attached to the zygomatic bone as well.